rems-project/sail-x86-from-acl2/translator/validation/Readme.md

    * If this file is empty it indicates that the register states at each step matched (co-simulation succeeded).
 To find such files run `find ${KFSIT} -iname "analyseOut.log" -size 0`.
    * If the file is non-empty the contents indicate the differences in co-simulation.
 To find such files run `find ${KFSIT} -iname "analyseOut.log" -size +0`.
    * Memory reads/writes and not compared due to Lisp not reliably saving this data.
-7. `./7concatCoverage.sh` collects all the generated `sail_coverage` files and concatenates them into `total_sail_coverage`.
+7. If the tests were run with an emulator that has support for generating model coverage information (not tested with current versions of Sail), then `./7concatCoverage.sh` collects all the generated `sail_coverage` files and concatenates them into `total_sail_coverage`.
 It then runs the Sail coverage tool and saves the resulting html in `coverage_html/`.
 It saves the reports text to `coverage_html/report.txt` and prints it to the terminal.

 As mentioned in 'Running an Example', the above steps can be performed manually on specific examples.
 In this case the functions in `analyseOutput.py` can be used to compare outputs.